 Recovery in the industrial activities will provide a boost to banking activities; with growth in credit picking up in FY14…

 Growth in credit is generally linked to GDP and to establish the same, a regression analysis has been performed here.
-The regression of bank credit on GDP aids in gauging growth in bank credit needed to achieve expected GDP growth of 5.9% – 6.0%.
-The regression analysis between bank credit, GDP,lagged GDP and interest rate regime shows that only GDP is significant while interest rate regime and lagged GDP are not.
+The regression of bank credit on GDP aids in gauging growth in bank credit needed to achieve the expected GDP growth of 5.9% – 6.0%.
+The regression analysis between bank credit, GDP, lagged GDP and interest rate regime shows that only GDP is significant while the interest rate regime and lagged GDP are not.
 Results from the regression show that for a 6.0% growth in GDP, bank credit needs to grow in the range of 16.5% – 17.0%.

-Growth in deposits for financial year so far has been at 14.3% as against 13.5% last year.
-There has been a deceleration in growth of demand deposits indicating that corporates are using up their cash balances, against high interest rate backdrop.
+Growth in deposits for the financial year so far has been at 14.3% as against 13.5% last year.
+There has been a deceleration in growth of demand deposits indicating that corporates are using up their cash balances, against high-interest rate backdrop.
 A regression of incremental deposits on incremental nominal GDP and incremental domestic savings indicates deposit growth for FY14 to be in the range 14.0% – 15.0% based on these relations.
 An additional point to look out for this year would be RBI’s monetary policy stance that has primarily been influenced by inflation numbers.
 The RBI has been following an anti-inflationary policy stance since early 2010.

 However, in FY13 RBI reduced key interest rates by 100 bps from 8.5% to 7.5% on growth concerns.
 With the average inflation expected to decline to 6.5% in FY14, RBI is expected to reduce key interest rates by 50 bps points in the current fiscal as a growth-oriented policy measure.
 The timing will depend on the movement of inflation as well as the progress on the CAD front which is presently putting pressure on RBI not to lower rates in order to attract foreign capital.